setarcos/AsmPlayground/README.md

-Assambly Language Playground
+Assembly Language Playground
 ==========
-These just some random programs writen in assambly language.
+These just some random programs written in assembly language.

 Tools used
 -----------
 * JWasm
+* Nasm
 * QEMU
+* FreeDos